nxproject/node/docs/README_ROUTES.md

 ```
 The old code is not needed as the code runs in a secure environment.

-And to solve the issue of forgetting to se the secure code, the secure routes are
+And to solve the issue of forgetting to set the secure code, the secure routes are
 disabled until one is set.

 Note that you can change the secure code at any time without having to recycle.
 It